brndnmtthws/brndn-io/content/posts/fake-connection/index.md

 ## A Test for Connection

-That previous thought leads to a simple test to determine whether a connection is real: if the website, app, or platform you're using suddenly disappeared, would you still interact with that person?
+Here's the test: if the website, app, or platform you're using suddenly disappeared, would you still interact with that person?
 Is your "connection" simply a product of the particular venue, or is the connection a real thing outside the medium?
 If you delete your Facebook account, how many of your "friends" are you going to